dell/azurestack-docs/content/en/docs/hci/PlanningAzureStack/04-Network-Architecture/_index.md

 ### RoCE

 RoCE is using UDP for transport.
-Since it's UDP, it requires lossless L2.
 It is mandatory to enable DCB (PFC/ETS) and ECN on both physical NICs and physical network infrastructure.

-If Congestion control mechanisms are not correctly implemented, it can lead to huge retransmits.
+If congestion control mechanisms are not correctly implemented, it can lead to huge retransmits.
 This can lead to infrastructure instabilities and storage disconnections.
 It is crucial to configure this correctly.

 **where DCB needs to be configured**